-These three terms sums up the business you do and what you will get from it.
+These three terms sum up the business you do and what you will get from it.
 While investing be vigilant to ensure that you don’t make a lost deal.
 Take good advice from experts on investment and do not invest high amount but do it in installments based on the merit of your business and its chance of success.
-Based on the type of business you are doing you will get return on investment mostly as per your business plan or few times later.
-As a business it should first focus on its customer and only later on return.
+Based on the type of business you are doing you will get a return on investment mostly as per your business plan or few times later.
+As a business, it should first focus on its customer and only later on return.
 Yet be vigilant of returns and do good homework to maximize your return.
 Profit will depend on the success of your business.

 Why you should be doing business in New Zealand?

 Being a foreigner of a respective country where you can easily start your business.
 Why then take the trouble of visiting New Zealand, working hard to do the above things and then waiting for profit?
 Here are some top reasons why you need to start your business in New Zealand.

 - NZ stands at first when it comes to doing business.
 No country in this world matches NZ when it comes to starting and executing a business with ease.
 The ease with which you do business depends on many factors.